boehm-e/google_nlp_to_spacy/README.md

 For some reason (mostly scalability, and performances) I decided to switch to google cloud language, which acchieve the current state of the art results on 11 NLP tasks ([google blog](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html))

 ### Goal
-The goal of this project is to provide a simple transition Spacy to Google Cloud NLP by providing wrappers to Google NLP that matches Spacy documentation.
+The goal of this project is to provide a simple transition from Spacy to Google Cloud NLP by providing wrappers to Google NLP that matches Spacy documentation.
 So (ideally) we only have to change a few line to our code and all would be working.

 ### Prerequisites